Th0masL/simple-membership-after-login-redirection/readme.txt

 None

 == Changelog ==

+= 1.5 =
+* Added a new feature to enable custom redirections (the custom redirection can be set by defining the parameter 'swpm_redirect_to' in the URL)

 = 1.4 =
 * Fixed an "Undefined index" PHP notice when the settings is saved and WP Debug is enabled on the site.